What you need to know

 - Know the plan for the next day/initiative.

-- Organized your space (keep work areas clean and uncluttered)
+- Organize your space (keep your work areas clean and uncluttered).

 - Deal with difficult issues immediately if possible.

-- Talk to people that can/ are willing to take time to help.
+- Talk to people that are willing to take time to help.

-- Take lots of notes while in meetings to understand the task that will need to be competed.
+- Take lots of notes while in meetings to better understand the task that will need to be competed, the stakeholders, and any other considerations.

-- Have an organized desk and work centre to ensure easy access to information.
+- Have an organized desk and work centre to ensure easy access to tools and information.

-- File information in different labelled folders for each task.
+- File and sort information in different labelled folders for each task or project.

 - Be aware of areas that are under road construction that could cause potential delays.